devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

 ## LoadError due to readline

-On MacOS, GitLab may fail to start and fail with an error message about `libreadline`:
+On macOS, GitLab may fail to start and fail with an error message about `libreadline`:

 ```